-The triggered-Sync points are the points where an active triggering process is required to re-synchronize the execution of all HVI engines.
+The triggered sync points are the points where an active triggering process is required to re-synchronize the execution of all HVI engines.
 They are necessary in those cases when the execution time of one or more HVI engines cannot be determined at compile time.
 In the HVI diagrams in this User Manual, a dotted arrow is used to indicate this.
 This occurs in the following cases:

-- At the start of the HVI Sequence (Main Sync Sequence). - At the end of a Sync multi-sequence block statement, where there is one or more statements with unknown execution time at compile time, in at least one of the local sequences inside the Sync multi-sequence block.
-Possible cases are: - A WaitTime statement with a Register defining the wait time at runtime. - A Wait statement for an event. - A While loop statement. - An If statement, with unmatched branches that take different execution times.
+- At the start of the HVI Sequence, that is, the Global Sync sequence. - At the end of a Sync multi-sequence block statement, where in at least one of the local sequences, there are one or more statements with an execution time that is unknown at compile time.
+Possible cases of the unknown execution time are: - A Wait-for-time statement with a register defining the wait time at runtime. - A Wait-for-event statement. - A While statement. - An If statement with unmatched branches that take different execution times.

-Timing with Triggered-Sync Points
+Timing with triggered-sync points

-Triggered-Sync points require the use of trigger resources assigned in the SyncResources property in the SystemDefinition instance and the main Sync signal.
-This is to re-synchronize all HVI engines, and guarantee all engines then continue execution after the Sync Point at exactly the same point.
-This execution resumes in all HVI engines at the same time, aligned with a sub-sequence Sync Pulse, this forces the execution to be aligned to a multiple of the Sync period.
+Triggered-sync points require the use of trigger resources assigned in the SyncResources property in the SystemDefinition instance and the main Sync signal.
+This is to re-synchronize all HVI engines, and guarantees all engines then continue execution after the Sync point at exactly the same point.
+The execution resumes in all HVI engines at the same time, aligned with a sub-sequence Sync pulse, this forces the execution to be aligned to a multiple of the Sync period.

-The Sync-Period uses this equation:
+The Sync-period uses this equation: